polterguy/anarq/README.md

 This endpoint allows you to create _"view profile"_ types of endpoint, where users and visitors can see individual users on the page, allowing them to peek on users registered at the site.

+### GET magic/modules/anarq/profile/users

+This endpoint returns users from the system, ordered by karma, which is the number of likes the user has been given on his or her posts and comments by other users.
+The can be paged with by using the following QUERY parameters.

+* limit - Maximum number of items to return.
+Default to 25 unless explicitly given.
+Maximum users that can be returned is 100.
+* offset - Number of users to skip before start returning users

 ### GET magic/modules/anarq/profile/authenticate

 This endpoint allows you to authenticate a user with a username/password combination, provided as URL